Chūō Shinkansen

 The Chuo Shinkansen is the culmination of Japanese maglev development since the 1970s, a government-funded project initiated by Japan Airlines and the former Japanese National Railways (JNR).
 Central Japan Railway Company (JR Central) now operates the facilities and research.
-The line is intended to be built by extending and incorporating the existing Yamanashi test track (see below).
-The trainsets themselves are popularly known in Japan as linear motor car (リニアモーターカー, rinia mōtā kā), though there have been many technical variations.
+The line is intended to extend and incorporate the existing Yamanashi test track (see below).
+The trainsets are popularly known in Japan as linear motor car (リニアモーターカー, rinia mōtā kā), though there are many technical variations.